 At the third appointment, the temporary crown is removed and the tooth surfaces cleaned.
 The completed crown is tried on the tooth for fit, harmony with the bite, and appearance.
 Finally, the crown is cemented onto the prepared tooth with dental cement.

-Crowns are made of inert materials that do not deteriorate over time.
+Crowns are made of inert materials that do not deteriorate over time and in many cases can last decades or even a lifetime.
 However, the underlying tooth is still prone to decay and gum disease.

 Ceramic on the surface may chip or fracture.
 Avoid chewing excessively-hard substances like ice or bones.
 Daily brushing and flossing are essential for maintaining good oral health as well as keeping the crown trouble-free.
 The most vulnerable portion of the crown is the margin or the junction between tooth and crown.